-System design specifications and diagrams can be found in the VA JLV Product Repository on GitHub.
+System design specifications and diagrams can be found in the VA JLV Product Repository on GitHub1.
 Please contact the GitHub Administrator to gain access if necessary.

 Figure 1 illustrates the three tiers (presentation, abstraction, and data/storage) of the JLV architecture, the location of JLV system components within the tiers, the external systems that JLV communicates with in Enterprise environments, and the communication protocols and authentication methods used.
 The figure also shows the relationship and processing flow between JLV and the VA Identity and Access Management (IAM) services that provide Single Sign-On capability.
-Note that Single Sign-On Bypass is not available within the VAEC cloud deployment.